Arkisyss/FoldCopy/README.md

 ```

 ## Disclamer
-The script copies and **synchronizes** the source folder with the recipient!
+The script copies and **synchronizes** the source folder with the destination !!
 If you lose data, **I'm not responsible !!**